 - For the written qualifying examination students write a research proposal that correlates with, but may or may not include, his/her planned thesis research.
 This document is judged by three members of the SAAC committee for the student’s understanding of the relevant scientific literature and ability to propose testable scientific hypotheses.

 - An oral examination where the student is assigned 3 current research papers to read and is subsequently tested on their understanding of the material in front of an examining committee.
-This committee is comprised of 5 program faculty members.
-Papers are chosen by the committee and given to the students 2–3 weeks in advance of the oral examination.
+This committee is comprised of five program faculty members.
+Papers are chosen by the committee and given to the students two to three weeks in advance of the oral examination.
 Thesis advisors will not participate in the oral defense of students who are pursuing a PhD in their laboratory.

 Both the written and oral portion of the qualifying exam must be passed in order for a student to continue in the PhD program.
 Students who fail either the oral or the written portion of the exam (or both) can retake that portion of the exam once in order to achieve a passing score.
 Master’s students do not take the qualifying examination.

 After the student has passed the qualifying exam, a pre-thesis committee of at least five members must be established in the fall of that year and submitted to the SAAC.
-Students submit their thesis proposal in grant form to the members of the committee 2 weeks before the first pre-thesis committee meeting.
+Students submit their thesis proposal in grant form to the members of the committee two weeks before the first pre-thesis committee meeting.
 At least one member from outside the department, and preferably from a different institution, should be included in the final thesis committee.
-An external committee member is not required for pre-thesis meetings, which will be held about every 10–12 months or 3 times prior to graduation.
+An external committee member is not required for pre-thesis meetings, which will be held about every 10–12 months or at least three times prior to graduation.

-The PhD thesis defense consists of a public seminar followed by a closed door thesis defense with a minimum of 5 committee members, including 1 member from outside the department.
+The PhD thesis defense consists of a public seminar followed by a closed door thesis defense with a minimum of five committee members, including one member from outside the department.

-Recruitment directly into the programs in Physiology & Biophysics is the preferred route of entry for PhD students, and MA candidates apply directly to our programs in Physiology or in Biophysics.
+Recruitment directly into the Program in Biomedical Sciences is the preferred route of entry for PhD students, and MA candidates apply directly to our programs in Physiology or in Biophysics.

 There is no strict formula for acceptance to the programs and many factors go into the Admissions Committee’s decisions.
 The programs seek students from a wide range of backgrounds including physics, chemistry, biochemistry, biology, and medical sciences.